 - Washing-up sponge;

 Gifts for a Home-Leaver's Kitchen!

 Most students find it vital to travel light.
-They know they're going to be moving around between accommodation (student and parental) or even between colleges, and they also know they 'll have to carry all their worldly goods with them.
+They're going to be moving around between student accommodation and their parental home, or even between colleges, and they 'll have to carry all their worldly goods with them.
 So unless that student can afford to pay for a removals van each time, it's best to keep possessions to a minimum.

 One sharp 6" vegetable knife will serve most cutting/peeling/chopping purposes in any kitchen, but if you're nervous of using this to peel vegetables then invest in a potato peeler.